bytedance/sonic/README.md

 - modification: `Set()`, `SetByIndex()`, `Add()`

 ## Compatibility
 Sonic **DOSE NOT** ensure to support all environments, due to the difficulty of developing high-performance codes.
-For developers who use sonic to build their applications in different environments (ex: developing on M1 Mac but running on linux server), or those who want to handle JSON strictly consistent with `encoding/json`, we provide some compatible APIs as `sonic.API`
+For developers who use sonic to build their applications in different environments (ex: developing on M1 Mac but running on Linux server), or those who want to handle JSON strictly consistent with `encoding/json`, we provide some compatible APIs as `sonic.API`
 - `ConfigDefault`: the sonic's default config (`EscapeHTML=false`,`SortKeys=false`...) to run on sonic-supporting environment.
-It will fall back to `encoding/json` with corresponding config , and some options like `SortKeys=false` will be invalid.
+It will fall back to `encoding/json` with the corresponding config, and some options like `SortKeys=false` will be invalid.
 - `ConfigStd`: the std-compatible config (`EscapeHTML=true`,`SortKeys=true`...) to run on sonic-supporting environment.
-It whill fall back to `encoding/json`.
+It will fall back to `encoding/json`.
 - `ConfigFastest`: the fastest config (`NoQuoteTextMarshaler=true`) to run on sonic-supporting environment.
-It will fall back to `encoding/json` with corresponding config , and some options will be invalid.
+It will fall back to `encoding/json` with corresponding config, and some options will be invalid.

 ## Tips